OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 ## Java and QML

-QtJambi makes Java and [QML](https://doc.qt.io/qt-5/qtqml-index.html) fully interoperable.
-You can use Java-defined classes in QML and vice verca.
+QtJambi makes Java and [QML](https://doc.qt.io/qt-6/qtqml-index.html) fully interoperable.
+You can use Java-defined classes in QML and vice versa.

 ### Initialization